keboola/developers-docs/extend/common-interface/config-file.md

 {% endhighlight %}

-#### Input mapping - Incremental load
+#### Input Mapping - Incremental Load
-Download 2 days of data from table `in.c-storage.StoredData` to `/data/tables/in/in.c-storage.StoredData`
+Download 2 days of data from the `in.c-storage.StoredData` table to `/data/tables/in/in.c-storage.StoredData`.

 {% highlight json %}
 {